 Symptoms targeted by the flower essences are very nuanced and carefully characterized.
 This is not a one size fits all pharmaceutical approach which targets “depression” or “anxiety”, rather the flower remedies are extremely specific and nuanced in what they purport to heal.

-Here are a just few examples:
+Here are just a few examples:

 Gorse is excellent for a particular sort of depression, one that is characterized by pessimism and despair regarding one’s personal relationship to world events.
-It is not appropriate for despair that is confined to feelings about the personal life, but rather for those who feel overwhelmed by the frightening state of the world.
+It is not appropriate for despair that is confined to feelings about one’s personal life, but rather for those who feel overwhelmed by the frightening state of the world.
 It helps them embrace a more hopeful and positive world future.